sbarbett/aetherial-items/docs/README.md

 A web application that displays items from the Aether JSON file in a Diablo-style card format.
 The application filters items to show only those with at least two wear flags.

+**🌐 Live Demo:** This application is hosted on GitHub Pages and automatically updates when the JSON data changes.

 ## Features

 - **Diablo-style Item Cards**: Beautiful, dark-themed item cards